taciogt/blog/software-engineering/content/posts/makefile-ftw.md

 ## Conclusions

+After going through all these reasons for using Makefile, I can only hope that a few of them have been enough to convince you to put it to the test.
+If not, consider this: although each of these reasons in isolation doesn't seem like a silver bullet, the magic come to life when combining all these characteristics.
+There's no need to apply all at once, so the learning curve can be very gentle for newcomers.
+As you stack solutions together, it creates a compound effect bigger than the sum of its parts.
+And the knowledge acquired is far from being language specific.

+Makefile is a long lasting solution in the industry and is natively available in most Operational Systems.
+Due to its flexibility and useful set of composable features, it can be a great solution for improving the developer experience in a wide range of different tasks.

 ------

 Here are additional compelling reasons to include in your blog post about Makefiles:
 Project Standardization & Onboarding